mrrtf/alo/README.md

 > alo used to depend on both O2 and AliRoot, but since the adoption of C++17 for O2, it was becoming almost impossible to compile AliRoot and O2 in compatible libs.
 Hence the sharp split.

-The general idea of alo is to extract some information from old AliRoot/Run2 data, massages it and in the end write it into a form digestible by O2/Run3 (while waiting for the O2 part to be able to perform the same kind of operation itself)
+The general idea of alo is to extract some information from old AliRoot/Run2 data, massage it and in the end write it into a form digestible by O2/Run3 (while waiting for the O2 part to be able to perform the same kind of operation itself)